AdamKyle/flare/README.md

 ## Horizon

-This game uses horizon to monitor it's jobs.
+This game uses' horizon to monitor its jobs.
 For local development, just go to /horizon.

+## Extra Config

+In the ENV example file is some extra bits you can set:

+- TIME_ZONE: The time zone name you want your game to run in, ie: America/Edmonton (mandatory)
+- GITHUB_TOKEN: The token which the app uses to fetch release information.
+- HORIZON_EMAIL: For prod, so you do not commit your email in the code base.
+- ALLOW_MUlTIPLE_SIGNIN: 1 or 0 only.
+1 means yes, up to 10 per IP, 0 means no. 1 per ip.
+Great for dev.

 ## Setting up Email: